Cooch Behar district: Rivers and topography

 Cooch Behar is a flat region with a slight southeastern slope along which the main rivers of the district flow.
 Most of the highland areas are in the Sitalkuchi region and most of the low-lying lands lie in Dinhata region.

 The rivers in the district of Cooch Behar generally flow from northwest to southeast.
-Six rivers that cut through the district are the Teesta, Jaldhaka, Torsha, Kaljani, Raidak, Gadadhar and Ghargharia.
+Seven rivers that cut through the district are the Teesta, Jaldhaka, Torsha, Kaljani, Raidak, Sankosh (Gadadhar) and Ghargharia.

 Flora and fauna

 In 1976 Cooch Behar district became home to the Jaldapara Wildlife Sanctuary (now Jaldapara National Park), which has an area of 217 km2.
 It shares the park with Alipurduar district.